Pinner Green

-Pinner Green is a small area of Pinner, in the north-west of the London Borough of Harrow, 13.2 miles north-west of Charing Cross.
+Pinner Green is a small locality of Pinner, in the north-west of the London Borough of Harrow, 13.2 miles north-west of Charing Cross.
 It is a suburban area mostly occupied by family houses and flats, with a small parade of independent shops, a Tesco supermarket and a modern Shell forecourt.

 The main feature of Pinner Green is the Montesole playing fields, a large open green with a court with facilities to play tennis, football and basketball.
 Pinner Cricket Club plays its games at Montesole Playing Fields and has been established since 1835.

 A high, but rarely steep, wooded escarpment known as Grim's Ditch (or Grim's Dyke) starts at the northern edge of Pinner Green and continues to Stanmore.
 Its remaining ancient earthworks today end short of Stanmore, at Harrow Weald.

 Heritage

 Harrow Heritage Plaques

 The brown plaques are awarded by the Harrow Heritage Trust, who secure the protection, preservation, restoration and improvement of the character and amenities of the London Borough of Harrow.
 There are currently two plaques in Pinner Green: